jordan-bott/lost-soles/README.md

 - requirements.txt
   - requirements.txt is a very important file that tells the Dockerfile what it needs to install when it boots the program.

-## Future of the App

-Lost Soles is an app designed to help you find a match for your single socks.
-Our app allows users to sign up and easily create a profile where they can post their lone socks for others to browse and search through.
-Additionally, users can mark their socks as a gift, promoting a culture of giving and helping others who may be missing a sock from their pair.

-We have implemented a rating system called "Sockstar points" to promote a fun and trustworthy environment.
-Users can earn points by completing trades, matching socks, and gifting their single socks.
-These points will be displayed on their profile to show their level of reliability and also as a scoring system to encourage more sock trading and gifting within our community.

 As admins, we verify user accounts with their attached ID to ensure their legitimacy and build trust within our community.
 Once an account is verified, users can see the verified address associated with the profile and feel more confident about initiating a trade.